Indian guru Asaram Bapu awaits verdict in rape trial amid tight security

 Asaram, who is facing charges of trafficking, rape, and sexual crimes against children, could face a maximum punishment of life imprisonment.

-Prosecutors allege that Asaram sexually assaulted a then 16-year-old follower during a religious ceremony intended to cure her of evil spirits, held at his ashram, or religious center, in Manai village near Jodhpur, on August 15, 2013.
+Prosecutors allege that Asaram sexually assaulted a then 16-year-old follower during a religious ceremony intended to cure her of evil spirits, held at his ashram in Manai village near Jodhpur, on August 15, 2013.

 The girl had been brought to Asaram by her parents, though they were not present during the time of the alleged assault.